kilpkonn/msc-thesis/main.typ

 ==== Tactic "free function"
 This tactic attempts to apply free functions we have in scope.
-It only tries functions that are not part of any `impl` block (associated with type or trait) and therefore considered "free".
+It only tries functions that are not part of any ```rust impl``` block (associated with type or trait) and therefore considered "free".

 A function can be successfully applied if we have terms in the lookup table for all the arguments that the function takes.
 If we are missing terms for some arguments we cannot use the function, and we try again the next iteration when we hopefully have more terms in the lookup table.